EventsAtForce/eventsatforce-website/README.md

 # FORCE Website Project

-This repository contains the code for the FORUM's website.
+This repository contains the source code for the FORUM's website.

 ## React + Vite